Course Description (Informal)#

 The practice exam is not required, but we highly encourage you to take it.
 You will get to practice your CS 241 skills and exam logistics and therefore more likely to succeed on the real midterm.

-If your absence is unplanned—if you have a sudden illness or have a sudden death in the family—we will deal with your situation on a case-by-case basis via the course admin (firstname.lastname@example.org).
+If your absence is unplanned – a sudden illness or have a sudden death in the family – we will deal with your situation on a case-by-case basis via the course admin (email@example.com).

 For illness-related excuses, you will need a doctor’s note of some kind verifying your illness.
 No illness-related excuses will be accepted without a dated Emergency Dean’s note stating that you contacted the Emergency Dean.

 How to Succeed#

 Is this course hard?
-Yes, but you are bright, and you’re taking computer science at UIUC.
-Just schedule the time to do it right.
+Yes, but you are bright.
+You’re taking computer science at UIUC.
+Schedule the time to do it.
 The two big changes from CS 225: first, your code is now much smaller than the complexity of the system around it.
 Second, no, we will not debug your code for you.